ruhaab-alikhan-manjiyani/isl-ai-translator/README.md

 Hi, I’m Ruhaab 👋

-I currently completed my 12th through NIOS, and before getting into AI stuff, I was mostly into digital marketing, branding, content, and online campaigns.
+I recently completed my 12th through NIOS, and before getting into AI stuff, I was mostly into digital marketing, branding, content, and online campaigns.
 I even did a digital marketing internship after 10th, so honestly, building an AI project was completely outside my comfort zone 😭

 But I wanted to challenge myself and create something that actually felt useful in real life.

-So I built this — an AI-powered Indian Sign Language (ISL) gesture recognition system that can detect hand gestures through a webcam and predict them live using machine learning.
+So I built this; an AI-powered Indian Sign Language (ISL) gesture recognition system that can detect hand gestures through a webcam and predict them live using machine learning.

 And yes… this entire project started with me not even understanding half the terminal errors.
+ChatGPT to the rescue..
+[I vibe coded this entire project]

 ---